About Ocracoke Island, North Carolina

 –-Never, ever pass anyone or anything on the right.

 –-Learn and follow the traffic laws for golf carts–especially that golf carts are not allowed beyond Howard’s Pub.
-Children must be 16 to drive golf carts and children under that age cannot sit on a parent’s lap and hold the wheel.
+Children must be 16 to drive golf carts.
+Children under 16 cannot sit on a parent’s lap and hold the wheel.

 –If you are staying at a cottage, know your street name and house number should you need emergency assistance.